 Answer: The coaches meeting on the date of and immediately prior to the start of play allows for eligible changes or substituthe draw at any other position.
 A player may not be moved from singles to doubles or from doubles to singles once the draw has been made.
-The substituted student must be listed on the team's list of participants roster online.
-The draw must be redone if the substitution is for a seeded player.
+The substituted student must be listed on the team's list of participants roster on-line.
+The draw must be redone if such a substitution is made.

-Situation: A player in the draw cannot play.
-Can the coach substitute?
+Situation: A player in the draw cannot play and the coach wishes to substitute, can she/he?